GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Experimental Studies

 \subsection{Case Studies}

 The results in Table~\ref{tab:cs} demonstrate the utility of GAL in various practical applications.
 We illustrate the results across multiple assistance rounds of MIMICL in Figure~\ref{fig:assist} (d-f).
-GAL significantly outperforms `Alone' and `AL.' Our method also performs close to the centralized case `Joint.'
+GAL significantly outperforms `Alone' and `AL.' Our method also performs close to the centralized baselines.

-\textbf{3D Object Recognition}\, We use the shape representation of 3D objects for recognition from a collection of rendered views on 2D images.
-We generate $M=12$ 2D camera views of ModelNet40~\citep{wu20153d} and ShapeNet55~\citep{shapenet2015} datasets following~\citep{su2015multi}.
+\textbf{Three-dimensional object recognition}\, We use the shape representation of 3D objects for recognition from a collection of rendered views on 2D images.
+We generate $M=12$ 2D camera views of ModelNet40~\cite{wu20153d} and ShapeNet55~\cite{shapenet2015} datasets following~\cite{su2015multi}.
 Cameras are treated as decentralized learners in our experiments.
 We adopt the same CNN architecture used for MNIST and CIFAR10 datasets.
+It is worth mentioning that `Joint' of ModelNet40 and ShapeNet55 performs considerably worse than other baselines because `Joint' uses a single CNN feature extractor to process all images from twelve angles~\cite{su2015multi}.

-\textbf{Medical Time Series Forecasting}\, We use the in-hospital dataset MIMIC3~\citep{johnson2016mimic}, where the task aims to predict the Length-of-stay (MIMICL) and Mortality rate (MIMICM) of the ICU stays of patients.
-We follow the benchmark work~\citep{purushotham2018benchmarking} to process raw data and split the features into four organizations, including 1) microbiology measurement, 2) demographic information, 3) body measurement, and 4) International Classification of Diseases (ICD).
-We use MAD to evaluate the result of MIMICL (regression) and AUCROC to evaluate the result of MIMICM (imbalanced binary classification).
-Our backbone model (LSTM) is the same as the one used in the benchmark work~\citep{harutyunyan2019multitask}.
+\textbf{Medical time series forecasting}\, We use the in-hospital dataset MIMIC3~\cite{johnson2016mimic}, where the task aims to predict the Length-of-stay (MIMICL) and Mortality rate (MIMICM) of the ICU stays of patients.
+We follow the benchmark work~\cite{purushotham2018benchmarking} to process raw data and split the features into four organizations, including 1) microbiology measurement, 2) demographic information, 3) body measurement, and 4) International Classification of Diseases (ICD).
+We use MAD to evaluate the result of MIMICL (regression) and the Area Under the Curve-Receiver Operating Characteristics (AUROC) to evaluate the result of MIMICM (imbalanced binary classification).
+Our backbone model (LSTM) is the same as the one used in the benchmark work~\cite{harutyunyan2019multitask}.
+It is worth noting that the data features among the four organizations are aligned with time stamps which is a natural identifier for time series forecasting.